-Gold bullion and collector-grade coins are available in a variety of offerings, with much inherent value coming by virtue of personal preference.
+Gold bullion and collector-grade coins are available in a variety of offerings, with much inherent value coming under preference.
 Though gold coins have obvious (and subtle) stylistic nuances country-to-country, a 1 Troy Ounce gold coin is essentially equal to another 1 Troy Ounce gold coin from purely a precious metal investor’s perspective.
-For numismatist and collectors, design aesthetics will be a primary factor in which gold coins to acquire.
+For numismatists and collectors, design aesthetics will be a primary factor in which coins to acquire.

 Arm Yourself with Information & Deal with Trusted Vendors

 In addition to sundry market-related risks associated with gold bullion coin trading, there is the presence of countless unscrupulous opportunists in the marketplace, looking to exploit the unsuspecting and uninformed.
-Potential buyers should thoroughly research gold coin dealers as much as the coins they’re interested in, and find a trusted vendor to deal with.
-Bargain shopping and blowout sales are not parts of the gold bullion coinage buying equation … honesty, integrity, and seller’s reputation are.
+Potential buyers should thoroughly research gold coin dealers as much as their coins of interest.
+Bargain shopping and blowout sales are not parts of the gold bullion coinage buying equation.
+Honesty, integrity, and the seller’s reputation are.
 Go with the best, and rest easy that you will get what you pay for.
 Gold coins are currently riding a massive wave of popularity, and global demand is outpacing supply.
-Therefore, whatever your buying interests are for gold coins, it is imperative to do sufficient due diligence so that you can obtain the desired coins, and subsequently enjoy your purchase.
+Therefore, whatever your buying interests are, it is imperative to do sufficient due diligence so that you can obtain the desired coins, and subsequently enjoy your purchase.
 In the case of precious metal coins, information is as good as gold.